Vyral/donovans-tampa-bay/_posts/2020-07-27-who-do-you-have-in-your-network.md

 **Here are some tips to help you&nbsp;**find**&nbsp;someone&nbsp;**reliable**&nbsp;to hire&nbsp;**\: &nbsp; &nbsp;[\[](https://t.e2ma.net/click/vhxn3b/zwff20l/by8z2d){: target="_blank"}**[Read More HERE\]](https://t.e2ma.net/click/vhxn3b/zwff20l/rq9z2d){: target="_blank"}**

-* Decide whether you need a handyman or a contractor. ...
+* Decide whether you need a handyman or a contractor.&nbsp;
-* Know exactly what you want done. ...
+* Know exactly what you want done.&nbsp;
-* Use licensed professionals. ...
+* Use licensed professionals.&nbsp;
-* Shop around and read reviews. ...
+* Shop around and read reviews.&nbsp;
-* Get estimate/service specifics in writing. ...
+* Get estimate/service specifics in writing.&nbsp;
 * Check credentials and guarantees.

 **DIY Tip for the Week**